JudeSamJ/techmavericks_KSP/README.md

 2. 2 GB RAM minimum, 8 GB RAM recommended. *We'll need RAM for running our Android Virtual Device (AVD) emulator and processing our code.*
 3. The latest version of Android Studio.
 Get it from [here](https://developer.android.com/studio/index.html).

+### Application:
+Prototype.apk is the dashboard app that we built.

 ### How to run our application:
 1. Open the techmavericks_ksp project folder in your Android Studio Application.
 2. Run the app in your virtual device and be sure to give the credntials correctly